thindil/tkGruvbox/README.md

    if you put both themes in */home/user/themes* directory, *TCLLIBPATH* must be set on `/home/user/themes`.
-3. If you want to use only one of themes: set your environment variable *TCLIBPATH* to theme directory.
+3. If you want to use only one of themes: set your environment variable *TCLLIBPATH* to theme directory.
 For example, if you want to use only Gruvbox light theme, and you put it in */home/user/.themes/* directory, *TCLLIBPATH* must be set on `/home/user/.themes/gruvbox-light`.
 4. Edit (or create) your *.Xresources* file and add line: